The Holy of Holies

 Shaw’s ever-growing collection “of everything Holmesian”, as he often said, was a magnet for Sherlockian scholars around the world; and it all resided at “A Little Adobe House in Santa Fe, New Mexico,” (an article by Jim Hawkins, published in The Friends of Sherlock Holmes Collections, 2002).
 Shaw worked religiously at spreading the news of Sherlock Holmes.

 He advertised his library in newsletters and in personal notes typed on his Smith-Corona electric typewriter, often mailing as many as 30 letters a week.
 He phoned book sellers and Sherlock Holmes devotees searching for rare books.
-And he hosted the following irregular events.
+And he hosted the following irregular events, each of which is highlighted somewhere on this website.
+You’ll find the Trap Shoot on this page.

 1. The Brothers Three of Moriarty —his scion—